CodeFab-io/ElmSharp/README.md

 ### 🚀 Taking the app for a spin

-Okay, so to recap we have setup a `Subscription` to key presses, we have created a `Message` to convey this key press, and we have adjusted our `Update` function to return a `StopAppCommand` when we see this `Q` key being pressed.
+Okay, so to recap, we have setup a `Subscription` to key presses, we have created a `Message` to notify us about this key press, and we have adjusted our `Update` function to return a `StopAppCommand` when we see this `Q` key being pressed.
 If all goes well, we should be able to start our application and press keys and "nothing should happen" (you might see the console flicker a little depending on your terminal), but once we press `Q` on our keyboard, the app should exit.
+Like before, you can use `dotnet run` to try out the application.

 At least that's how it *works on my machine* 😜

 ### 🚶‍♂️ On to the next feature: guess a number

-As always, before we implement a new feature we should think a little on how we are going to break it down and approach it.
+As always, before we implement a new feature we should think a little about how we are going to break it down and approach it.
 We already have the `PlayerPressedKey` message, so that seems like a very good place to adjust our `Model` with the player's guess.
-Also, we should adjust the `View` function so that it shows to the player whether her guess is too high, too low of just right.
+Also, we should adjust the `View` function so that it shows to the player whether her guess is too high, too low or just right.
 For now we'll have unlimited guesses, and once the player guesses the number we should congratulate them and exit the application.
 Easy peasy, right?

 ### 🔧 Adjusting the `Update` function